 Music for TV series "Maigret se Trompe" (A2).
 President of Nancy Jazz Association 1982.

 Poland tour with Le Petit Orchestre Joyeux.
-Session guitarist with Mickey Baker.
+Session guitarist with Blues artist Mickey Baker.

 Composer and musician for "la Saga du Naja" in Nancy Jazz Pulsations 1983

 Z le Mongol vanishes in another dimension.
 Moves to London in 1984, stayed long enough to tour extensively Europe with various pop singers (Bill Pritchard) and rock bands.
 Music journalist for Guitares & Clavier.
-Stayed long enough to discover the anglo-american cultural (and political) monopolistic approach of music business.
+Discovers the cultural industry.

 Goes to Munich - Bavaria in 1991 for a filmscore for "Schlösser" - Peter Zobel on ZDF